rust-lang/rust/text/0000-macro-reform.md

 This is big churn on a major feature, not long before 1.0.

-We can ship improved versions of `macro_rules!` in a back-compat way (in theory; I would like to smoke test this idea before 1.0).
+We can ship improved versions of `macro_rules!` in a back-compatible way (in theory; I would like to smoke test this idea before 1.0).
 So we could defer much of this reform until after 1.0.
 The main reason not to is macro import/export.
 Right now every macro you import will be expanded using your